yxdyc/yxdyc.github.io/index.md

 # Daoyuan Chen
 Hi there!
 I am currently a staff at Alibaba DAMO Academy.
 My interest largely lies in the research, systems, and their practical applications related to efficient Machine Learning, Federated Learning (FL), and NLP.

 I've published over 20 academic papers, a number of which I've led as the first author and were presented at top-tier conferences such as ICML, NeurIPS, ICLR, KDD, and ACL.
-In addition to this, I'm glad to have the opportunity to be founding/core contributor for several open-source projects, such as [Data-Juicer](https://github.com/alibaba/data-juicer) (a text processing system for Large Language Models), [FS-Real](https://github.com/alibaba/FederatedScope/tree/FSreal) (an enhanced system enables scalable cross-device FL on phones, cars, embedded boards), [pFL-Bench](https://github.com/alibaba/FederatedScope/tree/master/benchmark/pFL-Bench) (a comprehensive benchmark for personalized FL) and [FederatedScope](https://github.com/alibaba/FederatedScope) (an easy-to-use FL platform).
+In addition to this, I'm glad to have the opportunity to be founding/core contributor for several open-source projects, such as [Data-Juicer](https://github.com/alibaba/data-juicer) (a data processing system for Large Language Models), [FS-Real](https://github.com/alibaba/FederatedScope/tree/FSreal) (an enhanced system enables scalable cross-device FL on phones, cars, embedded boards), [pFL-Bench](https://github.com/alibaba/FederatedScope/tree/master/benchmark/pFL-Bench) (a comprehensive benchmark for personalized FL) and [FederatedScope](https://github.com/alibaba/FederatedScope) (an easy-to-use FL platform).

-Email: daoyuanchen.cdy AT alibaba-inc.com
+Contact: daoyuanchen.cdy AT alibaba-inc.com; chendaoyuan AT pku.edu.cn

 ## Working Experiences